-It is prep-ahead friendly, and best of all, it freezes incredibly well.
-So, make a big batch and stock up for soup season!
-It just makes you feel right at home.
+Crock pot chicken noodle soup is make-ahead friendly, and best of all, it freezes incredibly well.
+So make a big batch and stock up for soup season!

-This slow cooker chicken noodle soup is made using a whole chicken.
-Slow cooking a whole bone-in chicken really gives the broth depth of flavor, and the chicken comes out so tender!
+The best part about this delicious slow cooker chicken noodle soup recipe is that it’s made with a whole chicken.
+Slow cooking bone-in chicken gives the broth so much more depth, and the meat turns out incredibly tender and flavorful.

 Jump to:

-- Whole chicken: I recommend using a small chicken, like a 3-pound chicken, to ensure adequate liquid-to-chicken ratio.
+- Whole chicken: I recommend using a small chicken, like a 3-pound chicken, to ensure we can fit enough water.
 You can also use bone-in chicken pieces like thighs, breasts and drumsticks.

-- Carrots, celery, and onions: Your classic vegetables!
-Can’t miss this trio, but feel free to add any extra veggies you like.
+- Carrots, celery, and onions: Can’t miss this trio, but feel free to add any extra veggies, such as green beans.

 - Water: This liquid base.
 You can also do half water and half canned chicken broth if you want a richer broth.